CEN-3073-KK/AES-Structural-Engineering/Business Analysis.md

 ii.
 Hiring information, especially when there is a hiring campaign underway, will also be communicated through LinkedIn, and also dispersed through potential hiring consultants such as headhunters, etc.

 ## Information environment

+AES uses Squarespace to host the website content and all of our portfolio that we want to share online.
+Additional content is stored within several systems in-house at AES, including Deltek Vantagepoint, Microsoft 365 Office, and local/cloud storage through a server where our company stores both technical business information.
+This information is exported when the website needs to be adapted or altered, or when more information needs to be added.

+AES doesn’t track employees in any way, though they are required to input time and expenses for project and marketing related activities within Deltek Vantagepoint.

 # 4. Business operational requirements
 ## Business processes